Easy Vegan Baking Tips

 Now to make your vegan dessert recipes gluten free as well, you’ll need to play around with some ingredients.

-That being said, to bake gluten free, my best experience has come from using gluten free 1-to-1 baking flour, such King Arthur or Bob’s Red Mill.
+I’ve experimented with both 1:1 gluten-free flour blends and making my own gluten-free flour blends.
+For breads and rolls, I prefer to make my own ratios.
+For cakes, cupcakes, brownies, etc., I have had great success with 1:1 gluten-free flour blends, like Bob’s Red Mill in the blue bag or King Arthur Flour.
 BE SURE you are buying the 1-to-1 flour and not the regular gluten free flour.
 The regular one does not contain any gums, which will make your healthy vegan baking treat be a crumbly mess!

 Of course, you also have almond flour, coconut flour, buckwheat flour, and chickpea flour- there are tons of options for baking vegan and gluten free!